Optimal and Safe Estimation for High-Dimensional Semi-Supervised Learning: Minimax Lower Bound for Semi-Supervised Estimation

+Before delving into our proposed estimators, we briefly summarize some known properties of supervised estimators which shall be useful later.
+The supervised Dantzig selector is defined as

-where $\lambda_L$ is a tuning parameter.
-Under the same assumption lean framework, we show in Lemma \ref{bdant} that the upper bound for $\|\hat\btheta_L-\btheta^*\|_1$ is
+where $\lambda_D$ is a tuning parameter.
+It is shown in Lemma \ref{bdant} of Supplement \ref{app_mainproof} that with high probability

-which differs from the lower bound in (\ref{eq_lowerbound}) with $q=1$ (ignoring the $\log s$ factor); see Figure \ref{fig_bound}.
-Moreover, under the condition $N\gg n$, it can be easily shown that the lower bound in (\ref{eq_lowerbound}) is strictly smaller in order than the upper bound of $\hat\btheta_L$ if and only if $\Phi/\sigma\rightarrow\infty$.
-In this case, the fully supervised estimator does not attain the lower bound and thus is sub-optimal in the minimax sense; see Figure \ref{fig_bound}.
+Under the condition $N\gg n$, the lower bound in (\ref{eq_lowerbound}) is strictly smaller in order than the upper bound (\ref{eq_ratehat}) if and only if $\Phi/\sigma\rightarrow\infty$.
+In this case, the supervised estimator $\hat\btheta_D$ does not attain the lower bound and is thus sub-optimal in the minimax sense; see Figure \ref{fig_bound} in Supplement~\ref{sec:rateplot}.
+Similarly, the supervised lasso estimator is defined as